Which Mortgage Rate Surveys Are Best?

 However, mortgage rates can vary by as much as 50 basis points (0.50%) between mortgage rate surveys, and rates are rarely in-line with an actual rate quote from an actual mortgage lender.

 So, why the differences?
 Why do mortgage rate surveys show so such different rates?
-And which can you believe?Click to see today's rates (Jan 16th, 2017)
+And which can you believe?Verify your new rate

 Mortgage rates differ between home lenders.
 The same borrower may be offered many different rates by competing lenders, even for exactly the same loan.
 That’s because lenders are competing businesses with individual pricing policies.